api3dao/airnode/packages/airnode-examples/README.md

 ### 4. Deploy the RRP contract

-The [RRP contract](https://docs.api3.org/airnode/v0.3/concepts/#airnoderrp-sol) is a contract through which the [requester](https://docs.api3.org/airnode/latest/concepts/requester.html) triggers a request for Airnode.
+The [RRP contract](https://docs.api3.org/airnode/latest/concepts/#airnoderrp-sol) is a contract through which the [requester](https://docs.api3.org/airnode/latest/concepts/requester.html) triggers a request for Airnode.
 This contract is common for all Airnodes and requesters on a chain.

-API3 team will deploy this contract for the most popular chains at some point, but for now you have to deploy it yourself using:
+The API3 team will deploy this contract for the most popular chains at some point, but for now you have to deploy it yourself using:

 ```sh